We can help with:

 Lease Disputes Due to Covid-19 – How We Can Assist

-During the pandemic period, or a reasonable subsequent recovery period, landlords must not terminate a lease for non-payment of rent.
+During the pandemic period or a reasonable subsequent recovery period, landlords must not terminate a lease for non-payment of rent.
 A number of provisions are listed in the Code obligating how the ongoing relationship will be developed and continue.
 Finally, if the parties cannot reach agreement, the issue is then to be referred to the relevant State of Dispute Resolution Authority for a binding mediation.
-Obviously, and to bring an early certainty to the relationship, there is no reason why private mediation cannot be implemented and, provided the parties can reach agreement, a binding agreement is then entered into.
-For a number of reasons, a facilitative mediation which is only binding once the parties reach agreement is widely considered a better forum than to attend at what must be a binding session.
+Obviously, and to bring an early certainty to the relationship, there is no reason why private mediation cannot be implemented and, provided the parties can agree, a binding agreement is then entered into.
+For a number of reasons, a facilitative mediation which is only binding once the parties can agree is widely considered a better forum than to attend at what must be a binding session.